 The Master of Science in Environmental Health and Safety degree requires 30 or 36 credits of coursework, depending on the program option selected.
 Most MS ESH courses are delivered in sequential 8-week class sessions.
 Students completing all courses in a timely fashion should be able to conclude their studies in about two years.
-More information on the program structure and courses can be viewed in the Graduate Catalog.

 The Master of Science in Environmental Safety and Health degree program's instructional body is made up of professionals with advanced degrees in engineering and science, and with wide experience in industry, government and academia.
 All faculty teaching in the MS ESH program hold doctoral degrees.
 Members of the faculty hold at least one professional certification and many hold multiple ones, including: Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH), Certified Professional Ergonomist (CPE), Professional Engineer (PE), Certified Hazardous Materials Manager (CHMM), Registered Health Specialist/Sanitarian, and Registered Environmental Manager (REM).
 An overview of key faculty's experience and qualifications is provided below.
 You may also view a complete list of Occupational Safety and Environmental Health faculty for both bachelor's and master's programs in the College Business and Economics.